Newsletter

 in General Psychology (1969), at Pepperdine University, and a Bachelor

 of Industrial Design (B.I.D., 1956) at Syracuse University.
-I have
+I have written

 two books: